GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_23_Procurement_Manager_Agent.md

 ### 4.5.
 Run adk web

-In the terminal navigate to the top level inventory_manager_agent directory and run the command below.<br>
+In the terminal navigate to the top level procurement_manager_agent directory and run the command below.<br>
-(e.g. from author - `/Users/akhanolkar/github/rscw-agent-solution/inventory_manager_agent`)
+(e.g. from author - `/Users/akhanolkar/github/rscw-agent-solution/procurement_manager_agent`)

 ```
 adk web